Tabu Ley Rochereau: Later career and exile

 In 1970, Tabu Ley formed Orchestre Afrisa International, Afrisa being a combination of Africa and Éditions Isa, his record label.
 Along with Franco Luambo's TPOK Jazz, Afrisa was now one of Africa's greatest bands.
 They recorded hits such as "Sorozo", "Kaful Mayay", "Aon Aon", and "Mose Konzo".
 They performed also at the Zaire 74 and therefore are in the documentary film Soul Power.

 In the mid 1980s Tabu Ley discovered a young talented singer and dancer, M'bilia Bel, who helped popularise his band further.
 M'bilia Bel became the first female soukous singer to gain acclaim throughout Africa.
 Tabu Ley and M'bilia Bel later married and had a daughter named Melody Tabu together.
 In 1988 Tabu Ley introduced another female vocalist known as Faya Tess, and M'bilia Bel left and continued to be successful on her own.
 After M'bilia Bel's departure, Afrisa's influence along with that of their rivals TPOK Jazz continued to wane as fans gravitated toward the faster version of soukous.

 After the establishment of Mobutu Sese Seko regime in the Congo, he adopted the name "Tabu Ley" as part of Mobutu's "Zairization" of the country, but later went into exile in France in 1988.
 In 1985, the Government of the DRC banned all foreign music from the National Radio service.
 After Tabu Ley composed the song "Twende Nairobi" ("Let's go to Nairobi"), sung by M'bilia Bel, in praise of Kenyan president Daniel arap Moi, the ban was promptly lifted.
-In the early 1990s he briefly settled in Southern California.
+In the early 1990s he briefly settled in Southern California where he attended Moorpark College.
 He began to tailor his music towards an International audience by including more English lyrics and by increasing more international dance styles such as Samba.
 He found success with the release of albums such as Muzina, Exil Ley, Africa worldwide, Babeti soukous, and Man from Kinshasa.
 The Mobutu regime banned his 1990 album "Trop, C'est Trop" as subversive.
 In 1996, Tabu Ley participated in the album Gombo Salsa by the salsa music project Africando.
 The song "Paquita" from that album is a remake of a song that he recorded in the late 1960s with African Fiesta.